YETI-WU/Trigger_Word_Detection/README.md

 time-distributed dense layer
 X = TimeDistributed(Dense(1, activation = "sigmoid"))(X)
 wrapper applies a layer to every temporal slice of an input

+Dense+Sigmoid layer to make a prediction y⟨t⟩, binary valued (0 or 1).